 - Start the day by photographing sunrise at Oxbow Bend.

 - Next head west and south to photograph the Tetons from the Jackson Lake Dam.

 - Drive down to the boat launch at the Dam and look for bears and moose.

-- After leaving the Dam, take the park road to the Jenny Lake Overlook by mid morning.
+- After leaving the Dam, take the park road to the Jenny Lake Overlook around mid-morning.

 - Continue heading south to Jenny Lake Visitor Center.
 Here you will find a number of good locations from which to photograph the Tetons with the lake in the foreground.

 - While in the area, make a quick stop at Lupine Fields for possible antelope and bear sightings as well as scenics.

 - Consider having a late lunch at Signal Mountain Restaurant.
 It is good.